 The tiny, tranquil town of San Gerardo de Rivas is situated in an exceptionally beautiful area, surrounded by a tropical cloud forest landscape.
 It is relatively busy compared to its size and remoteness, as it serves as a starting point for those that wish to summit the Cerro Chirippo.
 But the area has several other things to offer, like hiking in the Cloudbridge Nature Reserve, or having a dip in hot thermal pools in the jungle.

 I approached San Gerardo de Rivas by a public bus.
-I had to leave from San Jose (the capital of Costa Rica) early in the morning and had to change at San Isidro del General.
-The bus ride from San Jose to San Isidro was a thrilling ride; you can read more about that in my article about traveling in Costa Rica by bus.
+I left from San Jose early in the morning and had to change bus at San Isidro del General.
+The bus ride from San Jose to San Isidro was an adventurous ride; you can read more about that in my article about traveling in Costa Rica by bus.

-A few miles above San Gerardo de Rivas the road splits in two directions, one goes towards the Cloudbridge Nature Reserve, the other one is the start of the Cerro Chirippo National Park’s hiking trail leading up towards the peak.
+A few miles above the town of San Gerardo de Rivas the road splits in two directions, one goes towards the Cloudbridge Nature Reserve, the other one is the start of the Cerro Chirippo National Park’s hiking trail leading up towards the peak.